ro-double-b/RPFantasyDR_S9/open-items.md

 ===> SUNDAY MUST
 [ ] mobile redirect site
+[ ] logout disapears if you refersh homepage
 [ ] restrict various characters in username and password [ ] check functionality of toot and boot eliminations [ ] remove fade up items????